GM, Ford will reroute Baltimore shipments after bridge collapse | Headlines

 GM, Ford will reroute Baltimore shipments after bridge collapse

+Rescuers have pulled out two survivors, one of whom remains hospitalized, and were searching for more in the Patapsco River after huge spans of the 1.6-mile (2.57 km) Francis Scott Key Bridge crumpled into the water.
 Ford Chief Financial Officer John Lawler said the bridge collapse, which happened after a container ship smashed into the four-lane bridge early on Tuesday, will force the automaker to divert parts to other ports and impact its supply chain.
-"It's going to have an impact," Lawler told Bloomberg News.

 U.S. automakers General Motors and Ford will reroute affected shipments after a bridge collapse in the U.S. shuttered the Port of Baltimore, but the companies said on Tuesday the impact will be minimal.
 "We expect the situation to have minimal impact to our operations.
 We are working to re-route any vehicle shipments to other ports," GM said in a statement.